Ali-Asheer/Biblioteksapplikation/README.md

 - Display my loan books.
 - Quit.

 When borrowing and returning, this is done by ID and the title of the book.
+And display all books for administrator contains more details than user.